Saturated fat (Indicator 15)

 National adaptation to global indicators

-The data shown from the Tromsø Study apply to a population aged 40 years and older.
+The results from the Tromsø Study apply to a population aged 40 years and older.

-The data shown from the National Dietary Survey of adults, Norkost 3, apply to a population aged 18-70 years, and are not age-standardised.
+The results from the third national dietary survey of adults, Norkost 3, apply to a population aged 18-70 years, and are not age-standardised.